 p.
 Events involving alcohol are required to be registered during Senior Week.

 q.
-Advertising of parties or social events must not depict the presence of alcohol.
+Advertising of parties or events must not depict the presence of alcohol.

 r.
 Hosts of parties or social functions cannot charge admission that directly or indirectly allows or signifies access to alcohol, nor can money be solicited or collected from guests at any time during the event for the purchase of alcohol.
 It is illegal to sell liquor in Maine without a license.